What is Carbon Graphite: Use Cases, Properties, Chemical Formulas & More

 Heat Capacity0.17 BTU/lb/F (0.71 KJ/Kg/K)

-4. Oxidation Resistance & Temperature Limit
+Oxidation Resistance & Temperature Limit

-• Carbon does oxidize when exposed to elevated temperature in an oxidative atmosphere (air being the most popular at 21% O2).
+Carbon does oxidize when exposed to elevated temperature in an oxidative atmosphere (air being the most popular at 21% O2).
 Different forms of Carbons will oxidize at different rates which is determined by the atomic bonding of that particular structure.
 Thermoset Resins are used as Impregnants for Carbon Materials to reduce porosity, increase strength, or render the body impervious.
 These organics oxidize first and generally have a temperature rating of 500 F. The bonding in a Carbon/Graphite Material is more resistant to oxidation and has a temperature rating up to 700 F. After Graphitization, both the Fillers and the Binder in an Electrographite are substantially more resistant to oxidation with a temperature rating up to 900 F. Inorganic additives can be incorporated into the Electrographite raising its temperature limit to 1150 F.Temperature Limit is the maximum recommended use temperature in an inert environment such as Vacuum, Nitrogen, Argon, or Helium.
-The Temperature Limit is directly related to the maximum Heat Treatment Temperature which is 1600 F (870 C) for Carbon/Graphite Materials and 5,000 F (2760 C) for Electrgraphite Materials.
+The Temperature Limit is directly related to the maximum Heat Treatment Temperature which is 1600 F (870 C) for Carbon/Graphite Materials and 5,000 F (2760 C) for Electrographite Materials.

-• The chemical inertness of Carbon/Graphite and Electrographite Materials is reflected in both their resistance to oxidation at high temperature in air and against liquid chemicals and aqueous solutions.
+The chemical inertness of carbon graphite and Electrographite Materials is reflected in both their resistance to oxidation at high temperature in air and against liquid chemicals and aqueous solutions.

-• Solvents & Hydrocarbons
+Solvents & Hydrocarbons

-Carbon/Graphite and Electrographite Materials are resistant to most solvents and do not swell nor soften like many Engineered Plastics.
+Carbon graphite and Electrographite Materials are resistant to most solvents and do not swell nor soften like many Engineered Plastics.
 However care must be taken when selecting a Resin impregnated Material as the Resin will be the weak link.

 Light hydrocarbons under some seal designs will cause blistering of the Carbon Seal Ring.
 If this cannot be overcome with a design change then an Antimony Impregnated Mechanical Carbon is recommended.

-• Acids
+Acids

+Mechanical Carbons are resistant to most organic and mineral acids.
 Due to its aggressiveness, Chromic Acid will attack the Carbon Binder and so an Electrographite should be selected for such applications.

 Also Hydrofluoric Acid is encountered in some Petrochemical applications.
 HF will attach the ash in Mechanical Components and so again an Electrographite should be selected for such applications.

-• Caustic
+Caustic

-Carbon/Graphite and Electrographite Materials are highly resistant to alkaline solutions.
+carbon graphite and Electrographite Materials are highly resistant to alkaline solutions.
 In extreme concentrations and elevated temperatures the Resin Impregnation compatibility needs to be assessed.

-• Mechanical/Carbon and Electrographite Materials offer a wide variety of physical properties.
+Mechanical/Carbon and Electrographite Materials offer a wide variety of physical properties.
 They have a reasonably high Modulus of Elasticity for structural use and stiffness requirements and are available in a variety of Strength levels.
 This Modulus of Elasticity is a compromise between that of Engineered Plastics and that of Carbide or Oxide Ceramics such as Self Sintered Silicon Carbide and Alumina – which offer the Designer a stiff material with “forgiveness”.Because of the brittle nature of these materials their Tensile Strength is low.

 How Carbon Graphite Will Make Your Products & Parts Superior